BindoMarcos/BindoMarcos/README.md

 Hi 👋 My name is Marcos
 =======================

-BackEnd Developer
+Software Developer
 -----------------

 I am a self-taught Developer who constantly seeks out innovative solutions to everyday problems.
 I am looking forward to grow my developing skills to get job in this amazing digital world.
 Throughout my personal development stage, I have honed my analytical thinking and collaboration skills, and I love working in a team.

 * 🌍  I'm based in Argentina
 * ✉️  You can contact me at [bindomarcos13@gmail.com](mailto:bindomarcos13@gmail.com)
-* 🧠  I'm learning JavaScript & NodeJS
+* 🧠  I'm learning FrontEnd Stack
 * 🤝  I'm open to collaborating on Projects that make the world a better place
 * ⚡  I am a lover of the Crypto world, either as a consumer or developer.